The Norm (comic strip): Characters and story

-Ford: Norm's closest male friend, who is slightly older and slightly wiser than Norm; he is African-American and occasionally acts as his voice of reason; though more often than not he encourages and goes along with Norm's whimsical tendencies.
+Ford duBois: Norm's closest male friend, who is slightly older and slightly wiser than Norm; he is African-American and occasionally acts as his voice of reason; though more often than not he encourages and goes along with Norm's whimsical tendencies.
 At work he is a technical writer who works in the cubicle next to Norm's and is often seen Gophering or peering over the partition like Kilroy.
 In an extended story arc, Ford becomes engaged to his girlfriend Jan, and then while in the process of making their wedding plans they abruptly decide to move to another state.
-Left without his best buddy Norm tries to fill the gap with his usual social ineptitude.
+After an extended absence of nearly two years interrupted only briefly, Ford returned to the strip once again as a recurring character, now divorced from Jan and with an appearance significantly changed.

-Jan: Ford's girlfriend (later wife) is a therapist who does not like Norm, but is good friends with Reine.
+Jan: Ford's girlfriend (later wife and subsequently ex-wife) is a therapist who does not like Norm, but is good friends with Reine.
 Though Ford is fully committed to their relationship, he resorts to creative ways to evade her so he can hang out with Norm; such as offering to help with their wedding plans, which invariably gets him thrown out of the house.
+Later on, it is revealed that Jan engaged in an extramarital affair while married to Ford, which led to him divorcing her.

-Mom and Dad: Norm's parents, who are usually depicted as voices out of the cartoon frame.
+Mom and Dad: Norm's unnamed parents, who are usually depicted as voices out of the cartoon frame.
 In some strips they are drawn as childish stick-figure sketches, reflecting the fact that Norm still sees them through a child's eyes.
 While Norm frequently talks about wanting to be "friends" with his parent on an equal adult level, he invariably ends up being treated as a kid, often reverting to "Boy Norm" in the process.
 In later strips, they are drawn as normal characters, but always with their faces obscured.

-Reine's Parents: Reine's Mother and Father, unlike Norm's parents they actually appear in the strip and interact with other characters normally.
+Reine's Parents: Ben and Ruth Stark serve as Reine's loving but often quirky and overbearing parents; unlike Norm's parents, they appear regularly in the strip and interact with other characters normally.
 They are a happy older couple who are quite fond of their daughter, and are quite approving of Norm as well in no small part because they are under the false understanding that Norm and Reine are dating.
-They have at least one other child, a son who has not appeared in the strip.
+Ben is an avid golfer who will stop at nothing to get a round of 18 in, while Ruth is a frequently-overbearing mother who constantly obsesses about becoming a grandmother, especially after Norm and Reine marry.
+They have at least one other child, a son who is only referred to by name throughout the strip.

 The Co-workers: Most of Norm's co-workers have no given names and are known only by their job titles, such as the President (also referred to as the CEO), the HR Director, the System Technicians (there are two), the Copier Repairman, etc.